 The Colorado State Patrol claims that there is a 82.9% seat belt compliance rate.
 The state’s law requires that both front seat occupants of a motor vehicle wear their seat belt.
 It is no secret that seat belts can save lives in auto accidents.
-How does failure to wear a seat belt affect Colorado civil cases involving negligence and liability in automobile accident injuries?
+How does failure to wear a seat belt affect Colorado civil cases involving negligence and liability in auto accident injuries?

 Colorado Court of Appeals Case